TylerRick/address_concern/Readme.md

 # Address Engine #

-An `Address` model for your Rails 3 apps.
+A reusable `Address` model for your Rails 3 apps.

 # Installation #